 ||Specifies the time, in seconds, between departures from the same stop (headway) for this trip, during the time interval specified by

-When calculating routes for frequency-based trips, the
+When you calculate routes for frequency-based trips, the

 headway_secs of more than 20 minutes can create a bad user experience.
+This only applies when

 Frequencies for schedule-based trips

 You can use frequencies to model schedule-based trips that follow a simple, repeated pattern.
 For example, use frequencies to provide data about a bus that departs at the top of every hour.
 In this case, the

 exact_times field is "1" to indicate that defined frequencies should result in fixed schedules.